ChanthMiao/ghc-wiki-mirror/api-annotations.md

 -- provide a position for the item relative to the end of the previous -- item in the source.
-This is useful when editing an AST prior to -- exact printing the changed one. data AnnAnchor = AR RealSrcSpan
+This is useful when editing an AST prior to -- exact printing the changed one. data EpaLocation = AR RealSrcSpan
                | AD DeltaPos

 -- | Relative position, line then column.
 If 'deltaLine' is zero then